Rushi83081/Rushi-b60/README.md

 Good morning, and thank you for the opportunity.

-My name is Rushikesh Gaikwad, and I have completed my Bachelor of Computer Applications (BCA) from Bharati Vidyapeeth IMRDA, Sangli.
+My name is Rushikesh Gaikwad, and I have completed my **BCA** from **Bharati Vidyapeeth IMRDA, Sangli**.
 Currently, I am working as a DevOps Engineer Intern at Hisan Labs Pvt Ltd, Pune.
 Before starting my internship, I completed a four-month DevOps course at CloudBlitz, Pune.

 I regularly work with Linux-based systems, where I handle tasks such as file and directory management, user and group management, permissions, process monitoring, log analysis, and basic shell scripting for automation and troubleshooting.